mortonprod/CleaningWebsite/README.md

 cheapname site sometime just does not do stuff!
 Just sign in again.
 Don't dns redirect just use "A record" for dns name ot IP.
-Dont be in detached mode to run in interactive:works>>docker run -it  -p 443:80 --name nginx nginx /bin/bash
+Dont be in detached mode to run in interactive:works>>docker run -it  -p 443:80 --name nginx nginx /bin/bash Preload works the same as push but you must get the html page and parse each preload and setup http2 requests.

 ##Terminology
 domain >> Just the name
 A top-level domain, or TLD .net .com etc... <<< DNS works in a hierarchy to ubuntu.com is sub domain of com.
 hosts: www.examples.com or api.examples.com.  example.com is the bare domain.
 Host defines resource. txt is text record attached to dns resolved
+Sprite file: All images as one passed to client.
+Used with http since request response is so long.
+No longer an issue with http2.

 TXT old:v=spf1 include:spf.efwd.registrar-servers.com ~all